John-Gear/Bot_checker_date_planka/Readme.md

 ## Description

-This Telegram bot is designed to retrieve information about tasks in [Planka](https://github.com/plankanban/planka) for a specific date.
+This Telegram bot is designed to retrieve information about tasks in [Planka](https://github.com/plankanban/planka) **version 1.x** for a specific date.
 It helps you keep track of assigned tasks and ensures you don't miss anything important, even if you manage multiple tasks and boards.
 Simply press a button in the bot to instantly get an up-to-date list of your tasks.

+If you're using **Planka version 2.x**, check out the [Bot_checker_date_planka_2.0](https://github.com/john-gear/bot_checker_date_planka_2.0).

 ### Features: